From genderpunk.net:

 Writing Songs Directly About Transgender Issues

 I wrote this in response to the passage of North Carolina's HB2 restricting where my compatriots and I can use the bathroom.
 The song is livid, and you can hear it in the dissonance I employ in the song’s construction.
 But it is also about resistance; about standing up and demanding recognition and acceptance for whom one is.
-This has become my "transgender anthem"; I broadcast it (online) every Coming-Out Day and every Day of Empowerment.
+This has become my "transgender anthem"; I broadcast it (online) every Coming-Out Day and every Day of Empowerment.“Smelly Cunt”

 More specific to transgender women: While most feminists support us, there is a vocal subset of feminists that really look down on transgender women.
-They quip that we can never be "real" women because we have never woken up with a "smelly vagina" (for those of us that do not have vaginas).
+They quip that we can never be "real" women because we have never woken up with a "smelly vagina" (for those of us that do not have vaginas).But their argument is actually more sophisticated and somewhat reasonable: They argue that anyone raised as a boy is more acculturated to "move among masculine power" than anyone reared as a girl.
+Given that we live in a patriarchal society, this acculturation is a real advantage they say.
+It probably is.
+Moreover, they regard this division as a "caste system" in which boundaries may never be crossed.
+Less defendable is their assertion that transgender women "just want attention".

 "Smelly Cunt" responds to this.
 I argue in the song that I experience the same fear of rape, and the same exclusion from equal pay and the "old boy’s network" that all women do.
 Therefore, I'm a woman because I experience the oppression women face.
 I also make it clear that the boundaries between sexes and between genders are not biologically and socially rigid; therefore sex/gender is not a "caste".
 Finally, I make it clear that I’m not living a feminine life simply to get attention.